Tjorbenn/Vitax/README.md

   - **Tree:** A classic hierarchical view of the taxonomic tree. (_Implemented_)
   - **Graph:** A network graph that shows the relationships between taxa. (_To be implemented_)
   - **Pack:** A visualization that packs taxa into a circle. (_To be implemented_)
+  - When a taxon is focused via the list, the visualization briefly highlights the node with a subtle pulse effect to help locate it.
 - **Powerful Search:** Quickly find any taxon of interest with the powerful search functionality.
 - **Suggestions:** Get suggestions as you type to help you find the right taxon.
+- **Data Sources:**
-- **Data Sources:** Vitax uses data from the [Never API](https://neighbors.evolbio.mpg.de) to provide comprehensive and accurate taxonomic information.
+  - **[Never API](https://neighbors.evolbio.mpg.de):** Vitax uses the Never API to provide the taxonomic relationship as well as taxonomic metadata.
 The Never API is a custom API developed by the [Research Group for Bioinformatics](https://neighbors.evolbio.mpg.de) of the [Max-Planck-Institute for Evolutionary Biology](https://www.evolbio.mpg.de) that provides access to the taxonomic data from the [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy).
+  - **[NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/api/rest-api/):** Vitax uses the NCBI Taxonomy API to add additional metadata.
+This includes images as well as links to external resources.
+  - **[SemanticScholar](https://www.semanticscholar.org/product/api):** Vitax uses the SemanticScholar API to add publication data to taxa.

 ## Live Demo